Cervical Disc Protrusion

 Both surgical and non-surgical treatment approaches are available for management of cervical disc protrusion.

-If the condition is severe and cannot be treated with conservative approaches or in case of spinal cord compression Dr Hsu may recommend for surgery.
+If the condition is severe and cannot be treated with conservative approaches or in case of spinal cord compression Dr Hsu or Dr Singh may recommend surgery.
 Cervical disc protrusion can be corrected by partial discectomy,discectomy (removal of disc), or laminotomy.
 These spine surgeries can be done using the minimally invasive method involving smaller cuts and tiny instruments.